NCAR/lrose-core/docs/apps/radx/dualpol/RadxRateParams.md

 //
 // These fields are copied through unchanged to the output file.
 //
 // You can change the name of the field on output.
+Optionally you can
+//   censor the non-weather echoes, based on the PID.
 //
 //
 // Type: struct
 //   typedef struct {
 //      string input_name;
 //      string output_name;
+//      boolean censor_non_weather;
 //   }
 //
 // 1D array - variable length.